QuaidBartolomei/drawnit/README.md

 ### Jest Unit Tests

-Jest unit tests for both the client and server are configured to run automatically with lint-staged.
+Jest unit tests for both the client and server are configured to run automatically with lint-staged. `npm run jest:client` and `npm run jest:server` can be used to manually trigger a test run.

 ### Cypress end to end Integration Tests